aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 }
 ```

-And we will update the `useActionState` hook to use the contact as the initial values of the data, but then update it with the data returned from the action.
+And we will update the `useActionState` hook to use the contact as the initial values of the data, but then have it update with the data returned from the action.

 ```tsx
 "use client"